 - Any money used for this temporary purpose from the contingency reserve fund should be replaced as soon as possible.

 Effective August 14, 2020: Strata corporations are required to let strata owners and residents know as soon as feasible when the insurance deductible for the strata corporation changes or any other material change to the policy occurs.

 That way strata owners can protect themselves and purchase sufficient insurance to meet their needs including paying, for the strata corporation’s insurance deductible (which can range from $25,000 to $100,000 or more).

 Due to a variety of complex factors, the cost of strata insurance has increased.
 The Province has taken steps to help address this issue.

 The Province directed the BC Financial Services Authority (BCSFA) to research the strata insurance market in B.C.
-The BCFSA published an interim report in June 2020, and a final report was released on December 18, 2020.
+The BCFSA published an interim report in June 2020, and a final report on December 18, 2020.
 The BCFSA report findings will further inform government’s response on strata insurance.